expo/expo/docs/versions/v8.0.0/guides/up-and-running.rst

 Live reload is enabled by default, but let's just make sure we go over the steps to enable it in case somehow things just aren't working.

-- First, make sure you have :ref:`development mode enabled in XDE <xde-development-mode>`.
+- First, make sure you have :ref:`development mode enabled in XDE <development-mode>`.
 - Next, close the app and reopen it.
 - Once the app is open again, shake your device to reveal the developer menu.
 If you are using an emulator, press ``⌘+d`` for iOS or ``ctrl+m`` for Android (in Genymotion).
 - If you see ``Enable Live Reload``, press it and your app will reload.
 If you